Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

+Reinforcement Learning (RL) is a less explored space regarding social cue-based failure detection in HRI.
+In RL, an agent makes decisions based on the effect of an action on the environment, learning iteratively \cite{sutton1998reinforcement, sutton2018reinforcement}.
+We will here provide an introduction that can be used to better contextualize the research space of RL for this use.

+\citet{akalin2021reinforcement} reviewed reinforcement learning methods in social robotics, discovering three themes: \textit{interactive reinforcement learning}, where humans provide feedback during the learning process; \textit{intrinsically motivated methods}, where the robot considers internal and external dynamics; and \textit{task performance driven methods}, where the reward depends on human performance, robot performance, or both. \textit{Interactive reinforcement learning} requires human feedback that is understandable to a robot.
+However, advantages include a more personalized and natural adaptation of the agent's behavior.

-\citet{li2020facial} implemented interactive reinforcement learning through a model called TAMER (Training an Agent Manually via Evaluative Reinforcement) using facial expressions and feedback (positive and negative) provided by human operators.
-TAMER learns not from a pre-programmed reward function in the reinforcement learning schema, but from real-time interactions and evaluations with a human, and has been implemented successfully in various simulated tasks \cite{knox2009interactively,knox2012reinforcement}. \citet{li2020facial} found that when they prompted humans to make more overt facial expressions when an agent is playing Infinite Mario, incorporating facial expressions into the RL model enables the agent to succeed in the game. \citet{knox2013training} had also instantiated the TAMER RL model into a physical social robot (Nexi), finding that the robot was able to learn 5 different behaviors (go-to, keep conversational distance, look away, toy tantrum, and magnetic control), ranging from 4.7 -- 27.3 minutes of active training time until each behavior was taught successfully.
-This indicates that reinforcement learning algorithms are a viable option for implementation in many domains of social robotics.
-By having robots learn from expressed human behaviors, whether explicit or implicit, reinforcement learning is a viable and tangible option for successful HRI.
+Different data types can inputs for reinforcement learning-based systems. \citet{lin2020review} reviewed human feedback for interactive robotic systems.
+Common forms of feedback include mouse clicks or keystrokes, which aren't how people naturally provide feedback. \citet{addo2014applying} tested multimodal feedback in HRI with social robot 'ZOEI' who entertained a crowd through stand-up comedy.
+Participants would respond naturally and explicitly state how funny ZOEI's joke was.
+Qualitative findings indicated that ZOEI managed to tell funnier jokes as it learned from social cues. \citet{weber2018shape} performed a similar study where their Reeti robot used facial expressions (smiles and grimaces) and speech patterns (laughs) and reinforcement learning (Q-learning) to improve engagement and humor. \citet{li2020facial} implemented the model TAMER (Training an Agent Manually via Evaluative Reinforcement) using facial expressions and feedback from human operators.
+TAMER learns not from a pre-programmed reward function, but from real-time human interactions, achieving success in various simulated tasks \cite{knox2009interactively,knox2012reinforcement}. \citet{li2020facial} found that incorporating overt facial expressions into a RL model enables the agent to succeed in the game of Infinite Mario. \citet{knox2013training} implemented the TAMER RL model into a physical, social robot (Nexi), which was able to learn five different behaviors (go-to, keep conversational distance, look away, toy tantrum, and magnetic control).
+It took from 4.7 -- 27.3 minutes of active training time per behavior.
+By having robots learn from expressed human behaviors, whether explicit or implicit, reinforcement learning is a promising option for successful HRI, especially in cases where initial errors are more forgivable, so that a robot has time to learn.

-\subsection{How can we employ state-of-the-art technical approaches for social cue classification in task failure recognition?}